djeada/Linux-Notes/notes/encryption.md

 Are you sure?
 (Type uppercase yes): YES
 ```

-**Interpretation:**

-- The LUKS volume is formatted using the keyfile.
+The LUKS volume is formatted using the keyfile.

 **Step 5: Decrypt Keyfile and Open LUKS Volume**